yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter2-scaling-with-yugabytedb.md

 `- DB_CONN_INIT_SQL=SET yb_silence_advisory_locks_not_supported_error=true`

 The application uses Flyway to apply database migrations on startup.
 Flyway will try to acquire the [PostgreSQL advisory locks](https://www.postgresql.org/docs/current/explicit-locking.html#ADVISORY-LOCKS) that are [not presently supported](https://github.com/yugabyte/yugabyte-db/issues/3642) by YugabyteDB.
 You can use Flyway with YugabyteDB even without this type of lock.
+The version of YugabyteDB is displayed in the UI at <http://localhost:15433/>.
     {{< /warning >}}

 1. Start the application: